 The next step is for me to take all that I have learned from that initial discovery meeting and put together the project proposal.
 This will, in essence, review everything that I talked about with my client and lay out a plan of action and a little bit of homework for the client.

 The homework consists of a short questionnaire which helps build a picture of the existing brand and what the client would like the brand to be going forward.

 The answers to the questionnaire will let me know what brand strategy work we need to do before the design phase or if there is already enough existing information and direction information to move directly to to the design phase.

 If the client approves the proposal, I will submit an invoice for 50% of the project design fee and once paid, I move onto the next step in the process.

 After approval of the project brief, I will begin research into the client’s brand.
-I will research their products & services, current brand assets (if this is a rebrand), their target audience and also discuss with them what their vision, aims and objectives are for their business.
+I will research their products & services, current brand assets (if this is a rebrand), their target audience and also discuss with them what their purpose, vision, mission, goals and objectives are for their business.

 I will also look at their competitors, what does their branding look like, does my client want to fit in like a jigsaw piece, or do they want to really stand out and be different.
 A bright pink logo in the mostly blue logo orientated financial sector for example or be different in terms of tone-of-voice.

 Researching a client’s competition is a very valuable exercise and I can learn a lot about what mistakes they are making in their branding so that I can then give my client the edge in that area.